Tips For Newcomers To Seattle

 Beaches are within 30 minutes of Seattle, including Alki, Golden Garden Parks, Car Creek Park, Richmond Beach, Mukilteo Lighthouse Park.
 I’ve seen volleyball teams playing at Alki, and sometimes at Golden Garden Parks.
 There are many dog parks if you have a furry friend.

-These are some of the tips for feeling more at home if you are new to Seattle.
-If you have specific questions about the cultural adjustment process, feel free to reach out at support@englisharoundtheworld.com, and I will do my best to find you an answer.
+If you have specific questions about the cultural adjustment process, feel free to reach out to estrellachan@gmail.com, and I will do my best to find you an answer.

 If you find this article helpful, here is one on How to help immigrant children make friends at school.